SynergyKit/synergykit-sdk-android/DOCUMENTATION.md

 ## Communication
 In SynergyKit you can communicate with your users by different ways.
 There are listed some methods below this section.

-One way is to sending push notifications into user devices.
+One way is sending push notifications into user devices.
 This action need to have filled your API key for Android devices in Settings, section Android.
 For push notifications into iOS devices you need to fill your password and certificates into Apple section in Settings.

-Another way is to sending emails to your users.
+Another way is sending emails to your users.
 For this you need to create email templates in administration under Mailing section.

 ### Send notification